reactGo/reactGo/README.md

 #### Database

-We currently support MongoDB and Postgres, as well as the ability to not use any database.
+We currently support MongoDB, MySQL and Postgres, as well as the ability to not use any database.
 [Learn](docs/databases.md) about how to configure your app.

 #### Development